Weekly microcystin toxin report

 As a general guideline, don’t recreate in water that has a blue-green algae bloom!
 Blooms often look like a green paint slick on the surface or a pea-soup appearance.
 If you see a bloom (or aren’t sure if it’s a bloom) email us the date, time, location and a picture and a team member will follow up with you.

 Additional sampling on Lake Wawasee

-Thanks to the support of a generous Lake Wawasee resident, the Lilly Center sampled seven additional sites on Lake Wawasee this summer.
+Thanks to the support of two generous Lake Wawasee families, the Lilly Center sampled seven additional sites on Lake Wawasee during the summer of 2021.
 All water samples from these sites were tested for microcystin.